 We know visiting a new place can seem overwhelming.
 We try to make it as easy as possible with a few people and practices.

 Our pastor doesn't wear a suit.
 You shouldn't feel like you have to either.
 Most of us dress casual (jeans).
 Come as you are.
 You will fit right in.

 We have greeters that stand by the main entrance during Sunday school and before the morning service to provide some initial friendliness and help you find your way.
 Not to brag, but the biggest compliment our church gets from visitors is how friendly we are.
 We have a very warm and inviting atmosphere.

 Usually we invite guests to fill out some basic information, so we can help you connect.
 Of course, you don't have to give us your information.
 Some people attend a few times first.
 That's perfectly fine.
 We want you to feel at home either way.
 By the way, we don't call or stop by your house.
-In stead, our pastorlikes to send a welcome letter to let you know we are glad to have you with us anytime.

 Just as important as the service is the relationships we build together as a church.
 A lot of people hang out and talk when the service is done.
 You are welcome to stay and meet some new people.
 We are always happy to talk.
 We may even invite you to join us for lunch at one of the restaurants in Elyria or nearby Amherst.